 Dyeing fabrics is a fun, no fuss way to tie together your palette and update dated textiles.
 It does take longer than regular painting because of the dry-time but we promise your patience pays off.
 If you’ve painted an upholstered piece, take a stiff clean brush to it and rub off the excess pigments.
 If you want to add a bit of protection, waxing is an option too.
 It’ll still retain the softness, if you use just a light coating of wax and really work it into the fibers.

-This is one of the few cases that brushes don’t quite matter as much.
+Notes: This is one of the few cases that brushes don’t quite matter as much.
 I still love Annie Sloan’s for painting directly onto fabric because they hold even water paint really well, but feel free to use whatever is on hand.
 You’re not worried about brushstrokes with this undertaking.